UPDATED MAY 7

 At this time:

-Both the Ann Arbor CIL and Monroe CIL buildings are now closed for all use until at least April 14th.
+Both the Ann Arbor CIL and Monroe CIL buildings are now closed for all use through May 28th.
 If you have any questions, call 734-971-0277.

 - Our services remain available via phone.
 Our staff continue to work throughout this period, and are doing so remotely.
 If you have an appointment with a staff member, your staff person will be in touch with you to make arrangements for a phone meeting when possible.
 If you want to reach out to one of our staff members, please feel welcome to do so.
 If you have any questions, call us at 734-971-0277 or email us at firstname.lastname@example.org.
 We ARE ANSWERING PHONES AND EMAIL during regular hours of operation.